What if caring for someone you love didn’t have to feel so overwhelming… and you didn’t have to do it alone?

 That belief now sits at the heart of everything I do.

-Outside of my work, you’ll often find me doing the things that keep me grounded and well - walking along the beach, spending time with my family and grandchildren, practising meditation and mindfulness, attending Clinical Pilates, reading and continuing to learn, and exploring new places through travel.
-These aren’t just hobbies, they’re a reflection of what I truly believe in.
+Walking along the beach, spending time with my family and grandchildren, practising meditation and mindfulness, attending Clinical Pilates, reading and continuing to learn, and exploring new places through travel.

-That care starts with us too.
+That care starts with US, too.

 The Carers Project was created to be the support I wish I had - a place where carers and families feel seen, supported, guided and less alone.